 Find a surgeon/provider:

-3. Use your UC SHIP information to login to Anthem’s website and use the provider search option to find possible surgeons.
+- Use your UC SHIP information to login to Anthem’s website and use the provider search tool to find possible surgeons.

-2. Consider booking consultations with multiple surgeons to make sure you find the right fit.
+- Consider booking consultations with multiple surgeons to make sure you find the right fit.
+Consultations with in-network providers will have a $25 copay.
 Once you find a surgeon that you trust and feel comfortable booking with, the surgeon’s office will collect any necessary paperwork and help you select a surgery date.

 5.